raju-kolati2323/VirtuNexa/week1/README.md

 # Image Gallery Lightbox

-A responsive web application that showcases a simple **image gallery with lightbox modal**, built using HTML, CSS, JavaScript, and Bootstrap Framework.
+A responsive web page that showcases a simple **image gallery with lightbox modal**, built using HTML, CSS, JavaScript, and Bootstrap Framework.

 ---